BRIDGE2THINK/lab-on-demand/README.md

-# Lab::On::Demand
+# Lab on Demand API v3.0 - For Ruby

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/lab/on/demand`.
+Put your Ruby code in the file `lib/lab_on_demand`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Based on the [API specification](https://labondemand.com/apidocumentation/v3) for Lab on Demand.
+Uses [Faraday](https://github.com/lostisland/faraday) as the middleware layer.

 ## Installation